ibm-cloud-docs/cloud-object-storage/tutorials/getting-started.md

 }
 ```

 From the response, you want to store the `id` .
-This is your resource group id which will be required when provisioning service instances.
+This is your resource group ID which will be required when provisioning service instances.
 Resource group id is `74eb3cc2f3194e579f6666416663d2f0`.

 ## Retrieving resource group for your organization

-You can retrieve your resource group id if it has already been created for your.

 **Request parameters:**